-01 Feb Tips for Looking for a Job Online
+01 Sep Tips for Looking for a Job Online

-Be careful who you ask for advice
+- Be careful who you ask for advice

 Everyone is an expert!
 Everyone likes to tell you what you are doing wrong, and what you can change (even if it does not need to be changed).
 You can ask parents and grandparents for assistance and guidance in your education, maybe dealing with your boss and how to resign.
-But when it comes to preparing a CV or posting your applications on line, unless they currently are responsible for recruiting staff, they may not be the experts to turn to.
+But when it comes to preparing a CV or posting your applications online, unless they currently are responsible for recruiting staff, they may not be the experts to turn to.

-Make sure the KEY WORDS are in your CV.
+- Make sure the KEY WORDS are in your CV.

 Don’t assume that the person reading your CV will know your industry abbreviations and lingo.
-If you put RE5 and I am looking for someone with “Regulatory Exam 5”, then you may not be short listed.

-Fill out the registration form in full
+- Fill out the registration form in full

-Keep your CV Updated
+- Keep your CV Updated

 This is normally the main reason that the most suitable applicants are NOT short listed.
 Their CV is not updated to show their latest experience; that they now live in the specified area; that they now have a car; that they have completed a qualification; or that they are available immediately.

-Put your email address on your CV
+- Put your email address on your CV

-Social Media Accounts
+- Social Media Accounts

 LinkedIn is huge internationally, but it seems to be gaining popularity now in South Africa.
 This is the “professional” version of Face Book.
 This is the face you present to future employers and network.

-Get your CV out there
+- Get your CV out there

 Looking for a job is a “stats game”.
 The more people who have your CV, the sooner you will find something.
 The more portals your CV is on, the more companies will view your CV.
 The quicker you reply to emails requesting information or interviews, the more interviews you will attend.

-Keep your Account Current
+- Keep your Account Current

 The final tip is to keep your profile current on the portal.
 Each month, go in and edit something.
 It’s not important what you edit.
 When I am searching for applicants, those that were active most recently will appear first, and those that were last active six months ago, I probably wont look at because, chances are, they have found something.
 The job portal does not show when you registered, it shows when you were last active.